cs3org/reva/changelog/unreleased/separate-blobs-from-metadata-in-ocis.md

-Enhancement: Separate blobs from metadata in the ocis storage driver
+Change: Separate blobs from metadata in the ocis storage driver

 We changed the ocis storage driver to keep the file content separate from the metadata by storing the blobs in a separate directory.
 This allows for using